 Alex, 45 years, has successfully run his motel in rural New Zealand for almost 10 years.
 Things have come a long way in this decade and his ways of doing hospitality business have changed completely.

-From tele-bookings and walk-ins, his check-in register (now an online entity) is filled with entries from online booking platforms of all shades and sizes.
+His check-in register (now an online entity) is filled with entries from online booking platforms of all shades and sizes from the bookings and walk-ins.
 He fills up the gaps between attending to guests and general operations with a stream of marketing and distribution activities that keeps the till going.

 Imagine if this was all done without the aid of the right technology.
 The Property Management System (PMS) may be the central nervous system of your property, but without support from other organs such as channel manager, website booking engine, revenue management system, etc., you may find yourself losing the battle.

 However, picking the best and most relevant technology for your hotel is too often an anxiety-inducing process with a seemingly endless choice of providers that all suspiciously promise to solve every single headache.